 A belvedere and beautiful trees donated by the Montreal Botanical Garden adorn this garden with unique intimacy.
 Did you know that the belvedere was built on the foundations of an old mill?

 This garden was designed to be a birds’ heaven.
 Fruit trees, flowers prized by hummingbirds and butterflies, nesting areas, grasses or thistles whose leaves make great pools!
 You can watch 157 bird species thought out the year, since the garden lies on the Nicolet river migration corridor.
-In fact, our feathered guests can take advantage of the Willow Sphinx mosaic, for it represents an excellent food source for them.
+In fact, our feathered guests can take advantage of the white admiral butterfly mosaic, for it represents an excellent food source for them.

 All around this pond—a genuine natural buffer—is where wildlife and plants meet.
 Shoreline plants, collection of lilies, primroses, papyrus, and big willow trees surround this unique environment.
 Wetlands are the home of many insects.
 That is why you will see here giant sculptures of insects made of recycled metal.
 It is also the habitat of the snapping turtle, which is often seen laying its eggs in the flower beds!